 Pin bar cfds price action method

-A pin bar is a reversal signal on a chart which displays an obvious change in sentiment during that period.
+A pin bar is a reversal cfd signal on a cfd chart which shows an obvious change in sentiment during that period.

 This bar has a long tail with the closing cfds price near the open.